coralproject/graphql-ast-tools/README.md

   // If given, transformDocument will use fragments from this map.
 If it does
   // not exist, it will try to find it in the DocumentNode and put it into the map.
-  // You can pass the same fragmentMap to multiple transformDocument operations to transform
+  // You can pass the same fragmentMap to multiple transformDocument operations to reduce
-  // time when processing fragments. fragmentMap?: { [name: string]: DocumentNode };
+  // time required to process fragments. fragmentMap?: { [name: string]: DocumentNode };
 }